The Buckminster Fuller Dome Home

 The geodesic dome is Buckminster Fuller’s most enduring legacy and Carbondale is its home.
 It is the only dome Bucky ever lived in and the only home he ever owned.
 It is also the prototype for all other dome homes that followed.

 Bucky’s home is undeniably a precious historical treasure and preserving it will have far-reaching positive effects, both locally and globally.
-Restoration will provide another needed education and tourism resource to the city of Carbondale.
-Most importantly, it will ensure that we can embrace and share our unique cultural and intellectual heritage.
+The restored Dome Home provides an important educational and cultural resource for Carbondale and visitors from around the world, while preserving a unique part of our cultural and intellectual heritage.

 Geodesic Dome Structure